xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 writing, clarity in computation comes from painstaking mastery of method and technique.
 Such mastery is fundamentally difficult, but it is to be preferred to shortcuts that sacrifice clarity for illusory "ease" of use.
 The student just entering the field of digital humanities and computational culture studies faces the choice of learning to program machines universally, or learning multiple, fragmentary, and non-standardized tools that have limited salience outside of the classroom.
-The proliferation of tools that obscure fundamental concepts as to avoid "scaring" beginners adds complexity in the long run.
-Opaque and artificially hampered tools disempower an audience otherwise eager to take on new intellectual challenges.
+The proliferation of tools that obscure fundamental concepts in order to avoid "scaring" beginners adds complexity in the long run.
+Opaque and artificially hampered tools disfranchise an audience otherwise eager to take on new intellectual challenges.
 Their use prevents us from communicating with other computationally-minded disciplines and from competing meaningfully in the wider job market.

 ### 1.4 Invest in technologies that align with the values of our community.